samrat-rm/CERN_HSF_Task/README.md

 HepMc is the most widely used fromat but I think it should be available in all the format for beginners to see, interact and to help understand the difference between them.
 Also a short "getting started with HepMC data using Python" guide would have helped me a lot.

+### Brief Reflection on the Task

+Working with HepMC data for the first time was an insightful experience.
+Setting up the environment and parsing the event file was a bit tricky at first because the python HepMC3 package's file reader function was a bit difficult to find, but once the data was loaded, the task became straightforward.
+And the transition from a simple python script to an interactive Jupyter notebook highlighted the advantages of visualization and interactive tools, making it easier to explore and interpret the data.

-I struggled a lot while trying to install dependencies like pyhepmc, matplotlib, ipywidgets etc. It would be really helpful if there was a cobra environment YAML for easy installation and maybe homebrew support.
+I also struggled a lot while trying to install dependencies like pyhepmc, matplotlib, ipywidgets etc. It would be really helpful if there was a cobra environment YAML for easy installation and maybe homebrew support.
 Pre-configured environments (Docker, Conda) can be very useful for beginners to avoid dependency issues.

+Overall, this has been one of the most engaging and valuable learning experiences I have had.